YeshwantBhat/GettingCleaningData/CodeBook.md

 tBodyGyroJerkmeanZ - Mean of Body jerk in Z-Axis and time domain.

-tBodyGyroJerkstdX  - Mean of std of Body jerk in X-Axis and time domain.
+tBodyGyroJerkstdmeanX  - Mean of std of Body jerk in X-Axis and time domain.

-tBodyGyroJerkstdY  - Mean of std of Body jerk in Y-Axis and time domain.
+tBodyGyroJerkstdmeanY  - Mean of std of Body jerk in Y-Axis and time domain.

-tBodyGyroJerkstdZ  - Mean of std of Body jerk in Z-Axis and time domain.
+tBodyGyroJerkstdmeanZ  - Mean of std of Body jerk in Z-Axis and time domain.

 tBodyAccMagmean    - Mean of Body acceleration Euclidean norm in time domain.

-tBodyAccMagstd     - Mean of std of Body acceleration Euclidean norm in time domain.
+tBodyAccMagstdmean     - Mean of std of Body acceleration Euclidean norm in time domain.

 tGravityAccMagmean - Mean of Gravity acceleration Euclidean norm in time domain.

-tGravityAccMagstd  - Mean of std of Gravity acceleration Euclidean norm in time domain.
+tGravityAccMagstdmean  - Mean of std of Gravity acceleration Euclidean norm in time domain.

 tBodyAccJerkMagmean - Mean of Body acceleration jerk Euclidean norm in time domain.

-tBodyAccJerkMagstd  - Mean of std of Body acceleration jerk Euclidean norm in time domain.
+tBodyAccJerkMagstdmean  - Mean of std of Body acceleration jerk Euclidean norm in time domain.

 tBodyGyroMagmean    - Mean of Body angular velocity Euclidean norm in time domain.

-tBodyGyroMagstd     - Mean of std of Body angular velocity Euclidean norm in time domain.
+tBodyGyroMagstdmean     - Mean of std of Body angular velocity Euclidean norm in time domain.

 tBodyGyroJerkMagmean - Mean of Body jerk Euclidean norm in time domain.

-tBodyGyroJerkMagstd  - Mean of std of Body jerk Euclidean norm in time domain.
+tBodyGyroJerkMagstdmean  - Mean of std of Body jerk Euclidean norm in time domain.

 fBodyAccmeanX        - Mean of Body acceleration in X-Axis and frequency domain.